vicky5124/lavalink-rs/README.md

 - `native`: Uses the system native TLS backend (OpenSSL on linux).
 - `songbird`: Use songbird to connect to handle voice connections.
 - `simple-gateway`: Use lavalink-rs to handle the voice connections (note, this is a very basic implementation, without sharding support, while also creating a second gateway rather than using the existing one).
+- `wait-before-connect`: Use this feature if you want the lavalink-rs simple gateway to wait 6 seconds before connecting.
 - `serenity`: Add support for serenity's models.
 - `twilight`: Add support for twilight-model.